 - Raw cashews and full-fat coconut milk: make a great base for a vegan cream cheese frosting.
 Make sure to soak the cashews up to 24 hours (the longer the better) to get a really smooth consistency when blended.

-Preheat oven and prepare pans: Preheat oven to 325°F. Line the bottom of three 6-inch round baking pans with a traced and cut-out round of parchment paper.
+- Preheat oven and prepare pans: Preheat oven to 325°F. Line the bottom of three 6-inch round baking pans with a traced and cut-out round of parchment paper.
 If you wish, you can also cut out 2-inch parchment strips and line the walls of the pan.
-Grease bottoms and sides of pans and parchment with coconut oil.
+Grease bottoms and sides of pans and parchment with coconut oil, make sure to get the edge of the pan.
 Set aside.

-Bake: Divide batter evenly between baking pans.
+- Divide batter evenly between baking pans.
 Bake for 20-28 minutes, or until a toothpick inserted into the center of the cake comes out clean or with a few small crumbs.
-If using two 8-inch pans, bake for 18-25 minutes.

-Make frosting: Meanwhile, prepare the frosting.
+- Make frosting: Meanwhile, prepare the frosting in a separate bowl.
 Add cashews, coconut milk, maple syrup, lemon juice, vanilla, ginger and salt to a high-speed blender or food processor.
 Blend until smooth and fluffy.
 Refrigerate if not using immediately.

-Frost cake: Frost the cake by adding a dollop of frosting to the top of the first cake, smooth out and add the second cake on top.
-Repeat with the second and third cake.
+- Frost cake: Frost the cake by adding a dollop of frosting to the top of the first cake, smooth out and add the second cake on top.
+Repeat with the second and third cake layers.
 Frost the sides of the cake with the remaining frosting.

-- Make sure to line pans with parchment paper or the cake may stick.
+- Line pans - make sure to line pans with parchment paper or the cake may stick.
 Trace the outline of the pan with a pencil on the parchment and cut out three circles.
 I also like to use parchment strips to line the sides of the pans.
-Secure them in place with a smear of coconut oil and a thin smear of coconut oil where the parchment meets the batter.
+Don't forget to grease the edges of the pan.
+Secure in place with a smear of coconut oil and a thin smear of coconut oil or olive oil where the parchment meets the batter.

-- Fresh grated carrot is best for uniform texture.
+- Freshly grated carrot - fresh grated carrot is best for uniform texture.
 I like to grate my carrots on the medium holes of a box grater.
 They grate nice and thinly and almost melt into the carrot cake.
 Pre-grated carrot is often thicker and course and will be noticeable in the finished cake.

-- Precisely measure your ingredients with a kitchen scale if you can.
+- Use a kitchen scale - precisely measure your ingredients with a kitchen scale if you can.
 It's much more accurate when baking, especially with gluten-free ingredients.
 And, you'll have less dishes to clean.

-- Try replacing half the carrots with grated zucchini or combine other spices such as allspice, cloves or pumpkin spice.
+- Try grated zucchini - try replacing half the carrots with grated zucchini or combine other spices such as allspice, cloves or pumpkin spice.
+You can top the cake with simple ingredients like chopped nuts, grated carrots, coconut flakes or a scrape of orange zest.

 FAQs

 This recipe works well for healthy carrot cupcakes.
-Use paper liners in the muffin tin - I prefer using unbleached parchment muffin liners.
+Use paper liners in the muffin tin.
+I prefer using unbleached parchment muffin liners.
 Baking time will reduce to approximately 12-18 minutes, depending on how much you fill each cup.
-Allow to cool slightly in the muffin tin before removing and placing each carrot muffin onto a wire rack.
-Cool completely before frosting.
+Allow to cool slightly in the muffin tin before removing and placing each carrot muffin onto a wire cooling rack.
+Cool completely before frosting your healthy carrot cake cupcakes.
+If you like chocolate, try my Double Chocolate Carrot Zucchini Muffins too!

 I have not tried this low-sugar carrot cake recipe with pineapple but my suggestion would be to drain the pineapple and squeeze out some of the moisture.
 Use about ½ cup.
 You may need to reduce some of your moisture by a few tablespoons.
 Try reducing the coconut oil.
 Let us know how they turned out!

 It depends!
-Traditional classic carrot cake is loaded with refined flours and refined sugars.
+Traditional classic carrot cake is loaded with refined flours and refined sugars like many cake recipes.
 This low-sugar carrot cake recipe is naturally sweetened with maple syrup and made with high fiber and high protein almond flour and coconut flour.
 It's also filled with beta-carotene rich carrots to boost this nutrient-rich dessert.
+You'll get rave reviews from family members, friends and any carrot cake lover!

 Equipment